Robbbo-T/Robbbo-T/README.md

 ## Contributing

 We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) (add this file if it does not exist) for guidelines.
+Please see `CONTRIBUTING.md` (add this file if it does not exist) for guidelines.

 ---

 ## License

-This project is licensed under the [GAIA-QAO Open Innovation License v1.0](LICENSE) (add this file if it does not exist).
+This project is licensed under the GAIA-QAO Open Innovation License v1.0 (`LICENSE`) (add this file if it does not exist).

 ---

 ## Contact

-For any questions, please contact Amedeo Pelliccia or the GAIA-QAO team.
+For any questions, please contact Amedeo Pelliccia or the GAIA Quantum Aerospace Organisation team.

 ---